Public art: Public accessibility: placement in public space/public realm

-Public art is publicly accessible, both physically and/or visually.
+Public art is publicly accessible, both physically and visually.
 When public art is installed on privately owned property, general public access rights still exist.

 Public art is characterized by site specificity, where the artwork is "created in response to the place and community in which it resides" and by the relationship between its content and the public.
-Cher Krause Knight states that "art's publicness rests in the quality and impact of its exchange with audiences ... at its most public, art extends opportunities for community engagement but cannot demand particular conclusion,” it introduces social ideas but leaves room for the public to come to their own conclusions.
+Cher Krause Knight states that "art's publicness rests in the quality and impact of its exchange with audiences ... at its most public, art extends opportunities for community engagement but cannot demand particular conclusion," it introduces social ideas but leaves room for the public to come to their own conclusions.

 Public process, public funding

 Public art is often characterized by community involvement and collaboration.
 Public artists and organizations often work in conjunction with architects, fabricators/construction workers, community residents and leaders, designers, funding organizations, and others.

-Public art is often created and provided within formal "art in public places" programs that can include community arts education and art performance.
+Public art is often created in the context of formal "art in public places" programs that can include community arts education and art performance.
 Such programs may be financed by government entities through Percent for Art initiatives.

 Longevity

 Some public art is planned and designed for stability and permanence.
 Its placement in, or exposure to, the physical public realm requires both safe and durable materials.
 Public artworks are designed to withstand the elements (sun, wind, water) as well as human activity.
-In the United States, unlike gallery, studio, or museum artworks, which can be transferred or sold, public art is legally protected by the Visual Artists Rights Act of 1990 (VARA) which requires an official deaccession process for sale or removal.
+In the United States, unlike gallery, studio, or museum artworks, which can be transferred or sold, public art is legally protected by the Visual Artists Rights Act of 1990 (VARA), which requires an official deaccession process for sale or removal.